About

 Once a career soldier, I am now retired and living in Virginia.
 I grew up in Birmingham Alabama, the middle son of a railroad man and a country girl.

-I joined the Army at twenty-three, serving twenty-four years, from Private to Sergeant Major.
+I joined the Army at twenty-three, serving twenty-four years.

-I was mostly in the 82nd Airborne, with three tours in Izmir Turkey, a tour in the British Parachute Regiment, and taught ROTC at the Virginia Military Institute (VMI).
+I was mostly in the 82nd Airborne, with three tours in Izmir Turkey, a tour in the British Parachute Regiment, and taught ROTC at a small Virginia college.
 I am a graduate of Class 47 of the United States Army Sergeants Major Academy.

-After the Army, I was the Corps and Institute Sergeant Major at VMI for seventeen years.
+After the Army, I worked at the same college for seventeen years.
 I stayed too long, becoming a tired old man there.

 I married a beautiful Birmingham girl.
 She and I have settled in Virginia to be close to our children and grandkids.